alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

   This article should be understood as a defense of that interface choice, and an encouragement that other JS libraries consider the same.
-* Ironically, attribute interfaces have a much better case against being defined inline than the `document.getElementById` style of adding functionality, because it can actually be re-used generically across elements.
+* Ironically, attribute interfaces have a much better case against being defined inline than the `document.getElementById` style of adding functionality, because the code that enables the interfaces can actually be re-used generically across elements.
+* No I didn't use `data-` attributes.
+Be reasonable.